AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 The compatibility chart has the bootloader pinouts listed.
 Current bootloaders can be found [here](https://github.com/AlkaMotors/AM32_Bootloader_F051/releases).

 After the bootloader has been installed the main firmware from can be installed either with the configuration tools and a Betaflight flight controller or a direct connection with a usb serial adapter modified for one wire.
+A walkthrough can be found [here](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/wiki/Crawler-AM32--single-ESC-Flashing-Tutorial).

 To update an existing AM32 bootloader an update tool can be found [here](https://github.com/AlkaMotors/F051_Bootloader_Updater/releases).